You’re going to a backcountry ski hut! Yay! Untracked pow, great friends, cozy nights. Here’s a packing list to help you prepare for the adventure.

 - Waterproof shell pants.
 Uninsulated and bring layers for underneath.

-- Wool Buff to keep your neck warm
+- Wool Buff to keep your neck warm, or a thin buff to keep the sun off your neck.

 - Layers!
 Once you’re hiking uphill you might want to shed layers until you’re in your lightweight base layer, even on the most arctic Canadian Rocky days.
 Here’s my layering system: